 pollDuration = durationInDays;

-The pollStartDate is set to the current date using block.timestamp, which gives the date and time at which the transaction went through and the poll status is changed to 1.
+The pollStartDate uses a block. timestamp set to the current day, which provides the date and time at which the transaction went through.
+Finally, we change the poll status to 1.

 function castVote(bool vote) public {